Cardiff Town Hall: Georgian town hall

 The medieval town hall was in use for the next 403 years.
 By the 1730s, the building was severely dilapidated and was proving inadequate for the growing town.
 In addition, its location in the centre of the street was unpopular because it posed an obstruction to traffic.
 In 1741, the town authorities conducted a feasibility study which concluded that it would be simpler and more economically viable to replace the building rather than to repair it.
 In spite of the previous hall's inconvenient location, the council built the third town hall in exactly the same location as its predecessor.
 This was done in spite of widespread public opposition, which increased when the council asked the town's wealthier residents to contribute financially.
-Owing to the unpopularity of the project, the materialisation of the requested money was far from prompt, and the building was not completed until 1747 (the same year the Medieval town hall was completely demolished).
+Owing to the unpopularity of the project, the materialisation of the requested money was far from prompt, and the building was not completed until 1747 (the same year the medieval town hall was completely demolished).

-The new structure was similar in design to the previous town hall: the lower floor housed the town gaol (which later moved to a separate location) and also held a market.
+The new structure was similar in design to the previous town hall: the lower floor housed the town jail (which later moved to a separate location) and also held a market.
 The southern end of the building also had a shop and an inn called the Shoulder of Mutton.
 The upper floor, accessed by a flight of steps flanked by railings, held the assembly rooms.
-After the gaol moved to a separate location (it had been more usual for some time to house offenders in the county gaol, the town hall's cells being reserved for minor delinquents), the space was occupied by the town fire brigade.
+After the jail moved to a separate location (it had been more usual for some time to house offenders in the county jail, the town hall's cells being reserved for minor delinquents), the space was occupied by the town fire brigade.
 John Wesley preached at the town hall in August 1788 on his last visit to the borough.

 The Georgian building was never popular with the townspeople, and by the 1790s, there were already complaints that it was inconvenient and was falling into a poor condition.
 After the death of John Crichton-Stuart, 2nd Marquess of Bute in 1848, a statue of him (in classical attire) was erected outside the town hall.
 By the 1850s, Cardiff was rapidly expanding, and it was felt that the Georgian town hall needed to be replaced, and a new town hall was opened in 1853.
 After its replacement, the old town hall continued to be used for council meetings, concerts and other entertainments until it was sold at the end of the 1850s.
 It was demolished in 1861.
 After demolition, the statue of the Marquess of Bute was moved to the southern end of St Mary Street.